 There is a growing need for improved management of both man-made and natural incidents.
-The man-made disaster risk has increased due to a rise in the possibility of terrorist attacks against the US.
-Effective incident management through all phases, that is prevention, prepared-

-SIMULATION, Vol. 84, Issue 1, January 2008 3-26 © 2008 The Society for Modeling and Simulation International DOI: 10.1177/0037549708088956 ness, response, recovery and mitigation, presents a number of challenges to the responsible agencies.
+The man-made disaster risk has increased due to a rise in possibility of terrorist attacks against the United States.
+Effective incident management through all its phases, that is, prevention, preparedness, response, recovery and mitigation, presents a number of challenges to the responsible agencies.
 One major challenge is the lack of opportunities to train the emergency responders and the decision makers in dealing with the emergencies.
-An on-the-job training approach is not useful given the (thankfully) infrequent occurrences of such events.
-The responsible agencies have tried to meet the need through organization of live exercises, but such events are hard to organize and are expensive.
+An on the job training approach is not useful given the thankfully infrequent occurrences of such events.
+The responsible agencies have tried to meet the need through organization of live exercises, but such events are hard to organize and expensive.

-Modeling, simulation and gaming techniques can help address many of the challenges brought forth by the need for improved incident management.
+Modeling, simulation, and gaming techniques can help address many of the challenges brought forth by the need for improved incident management.
 Simulation and gaming can be used together such that simulations maintain the technical correctness of the scenario while gaming clients allow the interaction with the trainees.
 It may be noted that in the context of incident management the term simulation is often used to refer to live exercises.
-However, this paper limits the discussion to computer-based simulations only.
+However, this paper limits the discussion to computer based simulations only.